 For a faster, more profitable home sale

-I am a transplant from the lush, temperate rain forests of Southeast Alaska to the stunning and fertile Matanuska-Susitna Valley in South Central Alaska.
+I am a happy resident of the stunning and fertile Matanuska-Susitna Valley in South Central Alaska.

-I live in a beautiful city encircled by stunning mountains, from the imposing Pioneer Peak along the Knik River, the Talkeetna Mountains to the north and the Chugach Mountains to the south and east.
+My beautiful city is encircled by stunning mountains; from the imposing Pioneer Peak along the Knik River, the Talkeetna Mountains to the north and the Chugach Mountains to the south and east.

-The Matanuska River divides my city, and though it looks deceptively calm, it is really quite dangerous.
-Many have perished in this silty and frigid glacier water.
+The Matanuska River divides my city, and though it appears deceptively calm it is really quite dangerous.
+Many have perished after falling into the silty and frigid glacial water.

-The Mat-Su Valley is best known as the agricultural center of Alaska because of its fertile soil and long days, creating ideal growing conditions which result in some of the largest and sweetest vegetables in the world.
+The Mat-Su Valley is best known as the agricultural center of Alaska because of its fertile soil and long days, which create ideal growing conditions resulting in some of the largest and sweetest vegetables in the world.

 The long hours of daylight in the summer impart a particular sweetness to carrots, kohlrabi and many other types of vegetables.